 On the other hand, take a look at this antenna:

-The larger antenna picks up VHF signals.
+The larger antenna picks up VHF signals much more effectively.

 Back before TV went digital, almost all of the network channels in big cities were on VHF.
 It was mandatory in most cases.
 However, since the digital transition, almost all stations have moved up to UHF because you get better range with less power.
 (Confused about what the difference is between VHF and UHF?
 Check out this article.)